Monitor rain across Chon Buri, Pattaya, and the Eastern Seaboard in real time. Updated every 5 minutes.

 Yes.
 Radar coverage extends well offshore, so you can see rain cells forming over the gulf and track their movement towards the coast.

 Very accurate.
-Sea breeze convergence storms are clearly visible on radar 15–30 minutes before reaching the beach, giving you time to seek shelter.
+Sea breeze convergence storms show clearly on radar 15–30 minutes before reaching the beach, giving time to seek shelter.

 Radar covers the waters around Koh Larn and Koh Sichang.
-While island-specific detail is limited, you can see storm cells approaching the islands clearly.
+Whilst island-specific detail is limited, you can see storm cells approaching the islands clearly.

-Whether you’re on Pattaya Beach or managing operations at Laem Chabang, stay one step ahead of the weather.
+Whether you're on Pattaya Beach or managing operations at Laem Chabang, stay ahead of the weather.

-Real-time radar in your pocket — always prepared.
+Real-time radar in your pocket — always ready.

 Track rain in Chon Buri — free